MoldyMacaroniX/moldygd.com/_src/posts/tips-for-organizing-group-videos.md

 # You don't need popular people to do a group video.

 Before I was popular, I just invited my friends.
 You can still make a viral video without famous YouTubers in your video.

+---

+_<sup>1</sup>[When2meet](https://www.when2meet.com/?About) is an awesome free tool, and I commend those behind it for releasing this for free.
+But it should not be used for organizing group videos, as it is very inefficient compared to just choosing a time and using that, as noted earlier._